leanprover/fp-lean/functional-programming-lean/src/getting-to-know/functions-and-definitions.md

 This new function takes the next argument, and the process continues until no more arguments are expected.
 This can be seen by providing one argument to a multiple-argument function: `{{#example_in Examples/Intro.lean maximum3Type}}` yields `{{#example_out Examples/Intro.lean maximum3Type}}` and `{{#example_in Examples/Intro.lean stringAppendHelloType}}` yields `{{#example_out Examples/Intro.lean stringAppendHelloType}}`.
 Using a function that returns a function to implement multiple-argument functions is called _currying_ after the mathematician Haskell Curry.
-Function arrows associate to the right, which means that `Nat → Nat → Nat` should be parenthesized `Nat → (Nat → Nat)`.
+Function arrows associate to the right, which means that `Nat → Nat → Nat` is parsed as `Nat → (Nat → Nat)`.

 ### Exercises